sidpalas/devops-directive-website/content/posts/2020/07/stupid-github-actions/index.md

 ### 4 -- Smart Lights

 Thus far, these actions have been implemented in small bash scripts.
-In order to actually explore the capabilities of GitHub actions I decided the next action should utilize [Docker](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).
+To explore the capabilities of GitHub actions I decided the next action should utilize [Docker](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).

 I had a couple of WiFi smart plugs from VeSync that I received as a gift a few years ago and found a [python client for their API](https://pypi.org/project/pyvesync/).
-This made it simple to create an action which turns the lights on for a short period of time after each commit (what better way to incentivize code velocity?!💡)
+This made it simple to create an action that turns the lights on for a short period after each commit (what better way to incentivize code velocity?!💡)

 {{< img "images/lights-off.gif" "Lights on...
 Lights off!" >}}